Excessive Heat Watch issued for Ascension, Eastern Orleans, Livingston, Northwest St. Tammany by NWS - NewsBreak

 Excessive Heat Watch issued for Ascension, Eastern Orleans, Livingston, Northwest St. Tammany by NWS

-Effective: 2021-08-21 09:00:00 CDT Expires: 2021-08-21 19:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
-Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-22 09:00:00 CDT Expires: 2021-08-22 19:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
-Target Area: Ascension; Eastern Orleans; Livingston; Northwest St. Tammany; Southeast St. Tammany; Southern Tangipahoa; St. Charles; St. James; St. John The Baptist; Upper Jefferson; Upper Plaquemines; Upper St. Bernard; Western Orleans HEAT ADVISORY REMAINS IN EFFECT FROM 9 AM THIS MORNING TO 7 PM CDT THIS EVENING EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM SATURDAY MORNING THROUGH SATURDAY EVENING EXCESSIVE HEAT WATCH IN EFFECT FROM SUNDAY MORNING THROUGH SUNDAY EVENING * WHAT...For the Heat Advisory, heat index values up to 112 expected.
-For the Excessive Heat Watch, dangerously hot conditions with heat index values up to 115 possible. * WHERE...Portions of southeast Louisiana. * WHEN...For the Heat Advisory, from 9 AM this morning to 7 PM CDT this evening.
-For the first Excessive Heat Watch, from Saturday morning through Saturday evening.
-For the second Excessive Heat Watch, from Sunday morning through Sunday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Ascension; Eastern Orleans; Livingston; Northwest St. Tammany; Southeast St. Tammany; Southern Tangipahoa; St. Charles; St. James; St. John The Baptist; Upper Jefferson; Upper Plaquemines; Upper St. Bernard; Western Orleans EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM 9 AM TO 7 PM CDT SATURDAY EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM SUNDAY MORNING THROUGH SUNDAY EVENING HEAT ADVISORY HAS EXPIRED * WHAT...For the Excessive Heat Warning, dangerously hot conditions with heat index values up to 113 expected.
+For the Excessive Heat Watch, dangerously hot conditions with heat index values up to 112 possible. * WHERE...Portions of southeast and southern Mississippi and southeast Louisiana. * WHEN...For the Excessive Heat Warning, from 9 AM to 7 PM CDT Saturday.
+For the Excessive Heat Watch, from Sunday morning through Sunday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0